deref/uni/doc/migrate.md

 Note that run processes will terminate as soon as the main function returns.
-This differs from Node's default behavior where a non-empty event loop will keep the program alive indefinitely
+This differs from Node's default behavior where a non-empty event loop will keep the program alive indefinitely.